 The store administrator can filter the transaction list by:

 Vendor profile (Any profile = All available transactions regardless of the vendor to whom they pertain.
-Specific vendor company name and email address = Only the transactions pertaining to the specified vendor.)
+Specific vendor company name and email address = Only the transactions of the specified vendor.)

 Transaction description (Entire description or part of it.)